RyanDanielWalker/Factory.Solution/README.md

     * Navigate to `Factory.Solution/Factory` in your command line
     * Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
     * Run the command `dotnet build` to build the project and its dependencies into a set of binaries
+    * Run the command `dotnet ef database update` to create database and populate tables
     * Finally, run the command `dotnet run` to run the project!
     * Note: `dotnet run` also restores and builds the project, so you can use this single command to start the app
     * View the application via your preferred web browser by visiting `localhost:5000/`